Skip to main content

 Whilst a Role might have a Consumes reference to components such as Applications, we recommend that it should never have an Owns reference, because the Role cannot be directly addressed (it can’t, for example, be a recipient of a survey about a particular application).

 This way of connecting people to their roles can be used to distinguish between different types of owner.
 The following example shows an Application that has two owners, Helen and James.
-By looking at the Roles they perform, we can see that Helen is the technical owner of the Application, while James is the business owner.
+By looking at the Roles they are assigned to, we can see that Helen is the technical owner of the Application, while James is the business owner.

 In summary, the Role component type is useful in developing and visualizing models that show the interaction between different groups of people and the systems and processes they use.
-The same component type can be used to show the different roles performed in an organization, and to identify the individual people who carry them out.
+The same component type can be used to show the different roles performed in an organization, and to identify the individual people who are assigned to them.
 When modeling responsibilities, such as ownership, it is important to remember that it is the Person who has the ownership responsibility, and the Person component should have the direct Owns reference to the asset they “own” (such as an Application or Process).

 For a more detailed exploration of people, roles and relationships, see Modeling People, Roles, and Relationships in Ardoq.